 Welcome to the Gap Year For Grown-Ups podcast, hosted by Debbie Weil

-A podcast for those who believe you can take a timeout to reinvent your life, to explore, to find meaning and purpose – and yes, happiness! – especially when you are 50+ and figuring out what comes next.
+A podcast for those in mid-life and beyond who want a timeout: to explore, to reinvent, to find meaning and purpose and to figure out what comes next.

 What Listeners are Saying

 Debbie facilitates the telling of fascinating, empowering stories.Reviewer on iTunes

 Can grown-ups in mid-life and beyond take a timeout from real life: for a reset, for renewal, to find meaning and purpose – and yes, happiness?
 The answer is yes, but it’s a bit more complicated than it is for students who only have to sling a backpack over their shoulders.
 Debbie talks with her guests, including her husband Sam Harrington, about the money question, decision-making, the process of change, bucket list adventures and the pursuit of happiness.

 The term gap year symbolizes so much more than taking a time out.
 It is a frame for examining such topics as reinvention, a new purpose, aging with wisdom, trying new things, bucket list travel, a new approach to health and well-being, and more.
 All the topics that relate to living well in this stage of life.